What is the w2 form 2025?

 Wilkes-Barre, PA 18702-7997

-Filing your W-2 forms electronically has clear advantages.
-If you're a small business owner who chooses this method, there are important rules to be aware of as of 2024:
+Filing your W-2 forms electronically offers clear advantages.
+If you're a small business owner choosing this method, be aware of these important rules for 2025:

 Employee consent: employers must obtain employee consent for electronic delivery before sending W-2s online.
 The employee-specific consent must be obtained "in a way that shows he or she can access the statement in the electronic format in which it will be furnished," the IRS states.
 Moreover, when an employee withdraws their consent, you can no longer deliver their W-2 online.

-Required notification: employees must also be explicitly notified of the following information:
+Required notification: employees must be explicitly notified of the following information:

 See the full list on page 16 of this document.

-In the modern world of work-from-home, choosing to electronically transmit W-2s provides employers with numerous benefits, and may be the most efficient method for your small business.
-Learn more on how to send W-2 forms to your employees.
+In today’s work-from-home environment, electronically transmitting W-2s provides employers numerous benefits.
+It may be the most efficient method for your small business.
+Learn more about how to send W-2 forms to your employees.

 [Canva - Alt: W-2 Deadlines for 204]